Connect with us

 Besides, there are concerns that demolitions are being carried out poorly and are themselves a danger to the environment and the workers.

-To avoid such unfortunate happenings in future, AAK has urged the government to address conflicting legislation on riparian land such as the Survey Act, Agriculture Act, and Water Act 2016 – which have fuelled confusion on the matter.
+To avoid such unfortunate happenings in the future, AAK has urged the government to address conflicting legislation on riparian land such as the Survey Act, Agriculture Act, and Water Act 2016 – which have fuelled confusion on the matter.

 “In some cases, buildings were built before there was a clear definition of restrictions on development on riparian land in law nor were these agencies in existence.”